 My role & responsibilities:

-Based out of our Vancouver Office, as Field Supervisor, my responsibilities include overseeing crews in the field, laboratory analysis, permit drafting, and reporting.
-I’m actively working on obtaining Field Director status in Northwest Coast BC, Interior Plateau BC and Subarctic-Boreal Forest BC.
-My specializations are large and small-scale infrastructure; industrial projects; artifact analysis; archival & ethnographic research; CMTs; GIS/spatial analysis; and museology, with a special interest in food anthropology.
+Based out of our Vancouver Office, as Field Supervisor, my responsibilities include overseeing crews in the field and lab.
+Other responsibilities include permit drafting, laboratory analysis and technical reporting.
+I’m actively working on obtaining my Field Director status in all three of BC's Culture Areas.
+Some of the projects I've worked on have included large and small-scale urban infrastructure; mining, oil & gas; and forestry.
+Some of my specializations include artifact analysis, culturally modified trees, archival & ethnographic research, GIS, and museology.

 What motivates me at Kleanza: